karlan/AGN_templates/README.md

 		    3. You are suggested to check the optical and the IR SEDs together, especially if an composite SEDs for a large sample can be built;
 		    4. The polar dust could be clumpy and the galaxy ISM dust may also cause the line-of-sight obscuration.
-As a result, it is OK that the UV-optical SED does not fit by the AGN template.
+As a result, it is OK if the individual UV-optical SED is not matched by the AGN template.